Mexico

 2.1 Neighbourhoods

-• Centro Histórico where buildings are sinking at an astonishing rate.
+- Centro Histórico where buildings and infrastructure are sinking fast.
 Visit Templo Mayor and, as it starts to get dark, head to Alameda Central park for an unbeatable atmosphere.

 2.2 Other stuff